MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 **Yes, this triggers a release.
 On both in VR attach and programatic attach** **Demo code**
 ![[ horizonScripts/testAttachReleaseEvent.ts ]]
-- does ownership transfer while held send any events?
 - When do entity.owner vs world.getLocalPlayer() change - it seems that in `transferOwnership` that the former has already changed but not the latter?
-  \*inside of `playerExit` callback is the player still in the array?
-Right after?
 - What is the initial behavior for "Script Assignee(s)" for grabbing?
 Can you ever reset it back?
 - Does simulation=false disable a collision (e.g. can something still hit it or go through a trigger)?
 The answer should be yes!
 - When Attachable By is set to owner, can I programatically attach the entity to anyone in the world?
 Can I attach to one player, detach, then attach to another player?